spanner/radiant-reader_group-extension/README.markdown

 ## Latest

-Brought up to date with 0.8 and the latest `multi_site` and `reader` extensions.
+Refactored permissions and memberships to be more restful.
+Brought everything up to date with 0.8 and the latest `multi_site` and `reader` extensions.
 Some tidying up internally.
 Admin routes and links moved under /reader for tidiness.

+## Next

+Proper messaging with templates, preview and an inbox for readers.

 ## Status

 This has been brought across from a previous version that grouped users instead of working in the reader framework, so it's a mixture of the well-used and the just-invented, but the tests are fairly comprehensive.
 It's in use on a couple of biggish sites and seems fairly robust.

-Next: to restfulise the groups controller and improve the messaging interface with better records and presentation, message templates, spurious inbox, etc.

 ## Requirements